Ugochukwuodinaka/Istanbul-Customer-Shopping-Analysis/README.md

 8. Made sure there was no empty column cells.

 **Raw Data Screenshot**
 - Below a screenshot of a part of the raw data in .csv file format.
-You can download the dataset [here](customer_shopping_data.csv).
+You can preview the dataset [here](customer_shopping_data.csv).

 Raw Ddata Screenshot                                                               |
 :---------------------------------------------------------------------------------:|